alisw/AliPhysics/MUON/READMErec.txt

 - Tracker track parameters at first cluster
 - Tracker track parameter covariances at first cluster
 - Tracker track global informations (track ID, chi2, number of clusters, cluster map, MC label if any)
-- TClonesArray of associated clusters stored in AliESDMuonCluster objects
+- Array of Ids of associated clusters (clusters are stored in a separate TClonesArray in ESD)
 - Trigger track informations (local trigger decision, strip pattern, hit pattern, ...)
 - Chi2 of tracker/trigger track matching